If you are in our housing allocation pool, you can use Rushmoor Home Finder to help find a housing association home.

 We don't have a housing register or a housing register application form.
 Instead, we have a housing allocation pool.
 This is made up of people, eligible for help, that we prioritise by their housing need.

 There is no application form to join the allocation pool.
 Instead we prefer to talk to you about your realistic housing options and not place you on a long waiting list which is unlikely to solve your current housing difficulty.
-You can find out more on the how we allocate housing in Rushmoor page on our website.
+You can find out more on our how we allocate housing in Rushmoor page.

-If you think you have an urgent housing need, please contact our Housing Options Team using the contact details on this page.
+If you think you have an urgent housing need, please contact our Housing Options Team using the contact details at the bottom of this page.

 If we accept you into the housing allocation pool